nagkumar91/langchain-azure/libs/azure-ai/README.md

 This package contains the LangChain integration for Azure AI Foundry.
 To learn more about how to use this package, see the LangChain documentation in [Azure AI Foundry](https://aka.ms/azureai/langchain).

-> [!NOTE]
-> This package is in Public Preview.
-For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ## Installation

 ```bash